Baoan1008/nova-bank-credit-risk/README.md

 | 25–35% | **42%** |
 | > 35% | **72%** |

 Borrowers with LTI above 35% default at 6× the rate of low-LTI borrowers.
-Other strong predictors: interest rate (r = 0.34), debt-to-income ratio (r = 0.32).

 ### 3. Prior default history doubles default probability

-Borrowers with a prior default on file default at **37.8%** vs **18.4%** for clean-file borrowers — a 2× multiplier regardless of other characteristics.
+Borrowers with a prior default on file: **37.8%** vs **18.4%** for clean-file borrowers.

 ### 4. Home ownership is a major risk signal

 | Ownership | Default Rate |
 |-----------|-------------|
 | Own | 7.5% |